michellesykim/Comparing-Poverty-Rate-and-Life-Expectancy-Rate-in-Chicago-and-Baltimore/README.md

 # Comparing-poverty-rate-income-and-life-expectancy-rate-in-Chicago

 # Background

-The business question for the final project is "How can we combat life expectancy and mortality rates in the 45-64 age group in Baltimore City?"
+The business question for our final project is "How can we combat life expectancy and mortality rates in the 45-64 age group in Baltimore City?"
 To support this, as part of the final project, we ran the simple regression between life expectancy rate and household income.
-Also, we did cluster analysis for life expectancy rate including variables such as bike lanes, free/reduced meals, healthy food index, etc. To better support the final project and add more information, I am going to add another varialbe which is poverty rate and another city which is going to be Chicago.
-The main objective of this project would be to see if both Baltimore and Chicago have same relationship between poverty rate and life expectancy, and also to see if Chicago has the same relationship between income and life exepctancy as Baltimore which we already did in our final project.
-This project would help the final project to have more solid solutions such as UBI that could possibly solve the poverty issue and eventually increase the life expectancy.
+Also, we did cluster analysis for life expectancy rate with variables such as bike lanes, free/reduced meals, healthy food index, etc. To better support the final project and add more information, I am going to add another variable which is poverty rate and another city which is going to be Chicago.
+The main objective of this project is to see if both Baltimore and Chicago have the same relationship between poverty rate and life expectancy and also to see if Chicago has the same relationship between income and life expectancy as Baltimore (Baltimore analysis of income and life expectancy was already conducted in the midterm project).
+This project would help the final project to have more solid solutions such as UBI that could possibly solve the poverty issue and eventually increase the life expectancy in Baltimore.
 Moreover, the project is going to cover how Chicago and Baltimore is different in terms of demographics.

 # Data
 [Life expectancy rate - Baltimore] https://github.com/michellesykim/Comparing-poverty-rate-income-and-life-expectancy-rate-in-Chicago/commit/b481bba144d2f33ba44fdd1389e0b3b9429f5f1c